appwrite/appwrite/README.md

 [**Appwrite 0.11 has been released!
 Learn what's new!**](https://dev.to/appwrite/building-apps-just-got-swifter-announcing-appwrite-v011-4g62)

-Appwrite is an end-to-end backend server for Web, Mobile, Native, or Backend apps packaged as a set of Docker<nobr> microservices.
-Appwrite abstracts the complexity and repetitiveness required to build a modern backend API from scratch and allows you to build secure apps faster.
+App write is an end-to-end backend server for Web, Mobile, Native, or Backend apps packaged as a set of Docker<nobr> microservices.
+App write abstracts the complexity and repetitiveness required to build a modern backend API from scratch and allows you to make secure apps faster.

-Using Appwrite, you can easily integrate your app with user authentication & multiple sign-in methods, a database for storing and querying users and team data, storage and file management, image manipulation, Cloud Functions, and [more services](https://appwrite.io/docs).
+Using Appwrite, you can easily integrate your App with user authentication & multiple sign-in methods, a database for storing and querying users and team data, storage and file management, image manipulation, Cloud Functions, and [more services](https://appwrite.io/docs).

 ![Appwrite](public/images/github.png)

-Find out more at: [https://appwrite.io](https://appwrite.io)
+Find out more at [https://appwrite.io](https://appwrite.io)

 Table of Contents: